Filter by Subcategory

 - CE CONTACT HOURS: 15.0 Contact Hours.

-- CE APPROVALS: DORA, NAADAC, NBCC; Applicable to the Noeticus Organizational and Leadership Development: Level 2 - Practice Endorsement™ (NOLD-PE-2).
+- CE APPROVALS: DORA, NBCC; HRCI, SHRM; Applicable to the Noeticus Organizational and Leadership Development: Level 2 - Practice Endorsement™ (NOLD-PE-2) and/or the more comprehensive Noeticus Organizational and Leadership Development - Certification Program™ (NOLD-CP).

-- RECOMMENDED TEXT: Participants may find it helpful to read both this book by psychiatrist and futurist, Charles M. Johnston, MD, available HERE.
+- RECOMMENDED TEXT: Participants may find it helpful to read this book by ECLET developer, Clare W. Graves, PhD, available HERE.

 - PAYMENT PLAN: A payment plan can be established through the online registration process.